Advertisement

 • Preheat the oven to 350°F. Line a baking sheet with parchment paper.

 • Spread on the baking sheet.
-Press lightly for more clustered granola or spread loosely for a crumbly texture.
+Press lightly for more clusters, or spread loosely for crumbly granola.

-• Bake for 25–30 minutes, stirring once or twice and rotating the tray to ensure even browning.
+• Bake for 25 to 30 minutes, stirring once or twice and rotating the tray for even browning.
+It should look golden and dry to the touch.
+It crisps up as it cools.

-• Cool completely.
-Let the granola cool on the tray, untouched, until crisp.
+• Let the granola cool completely on the tray.
+Do not touch it until fully cool.

-• Finish.
-Once cool, stir in raisins, dried apricots, or any other add-ins you prefer.
+• Once cool, stir in raisins, dried apricots, or any other add ins you prefer.

-• Store.
-Transfer to an airtight container and keep at room temperature.
+• Transfer to an airtight container and keep at room temperature for up to 2 weeks.

 Notes

-• For a lighter or lower-sugar version, reduce the maple syrup slightly, or use half maple syrup and half monk fruit syrup.
+For a lighter version, reduce the maple syrup slightly or use half maple syrup and half monk fruit syrup.

 Nutrition